apocalyptech/ft-explorer/README.md

 Some things which are at least somewhat likely to happen:

 * Syntax Highlighting
-* Multi-Line conversions for the object dumps, for readability (like FilterTool does)
 * Ability to read resources right from the FilterTool zipfile.
 * *(could we instead bundle the dumps ourselves?
 Will have to inquire with the FilterTool folks about redistributability)*